 1. Flexibility with goals, assessments, & treatment

-The number one thing I loved most of private practice is the FLEXIBILITY!!!
-When I was in grad school, I pictured assessing a patient, writing a report and goals, treating that patient with EBP therapy techniques, and then dismissing the patient when appropriate.
+The number one thing I love most of private practice is the FLEXIBILITY!!!
+When I was in grad school, I pictured assessing a patient, writing a report and goals, treating that patient with evidence-based therapy techniques, and then dismissing the patient when appropriate.

 This is the ONLY setting where that dream becomes "mostly" true!